 It’s hard to ignore dental pain.
 You bite into a hard piece of candy and a sudden, sharp jolt shoots through your mouth, or you wake up with a toothache that throbs steadily throughout the day.
 It’s in our nature to try and wait out pain.
 But, unfortunately, dental pain doesn’t often subside on its own.
 In fact, it gets worse and often develops into new problems.
-Before you know it, you’re in agonizing pain and paying the hefty bill that comes from an emergency dentist in Phoenix.
+Before you know it, you’re in agonizing pain and paying the hefty bill that comes from an emergency dentist.

 The lesson here?
 Don’t ignore dental pain!